-- Pick up your over the counter (not prescription) bowel prep supplies from the store. - No nuts, seeds, popcorn, foods with small seeds, tomatoes and fibrous foods like lettuce and celery for 7 days prior to procedure.
+- Pick up your prescription bowel prep from your pharmacy. - No nuts, seeds, popcorn, foods with small seeds, tomatoes and fibrous foods like lettuce and celery for 7 days prior to procedure.
 If you forget, please drink plenty of fluids in the meantime to flush your bowels. - Arrange for a driver who can wait in the waiting room during your procedure to bring you home afterward.
 If you do not have a driver, your appointment will be cancelled.
-Due to the sedating medications you are given, you cannot work or drive the remainder of the day. - Be advised that there is a high demand for endoscopy procedures at Logan Health.
-If you need to reschedule your procedure, there may be a several month wait for another procedure appointment.
+Due to the sedating medications you are given, you cannot work or drive the remainder of the day.